GAM-team/GAM/docs/Chrome-Policies.md

     FALSE: Do not show media controls for Google Cast sessions started by other devices.
     TRUE: Show media controls for Google Cast sessions started by other devices.

-chrome.users.ShowDisplaySizeScreenEnabled: Controls whether display size setting screen is displayed during sign-in.
+chrome.users.ShowDisplaySizeScreenEnabled: Display size setting during sign-in.
   showDisplaySizeScreenEnabled: TYPE_ENUM
     UNSET: Use the default Chrome setting.
     FALSE: Do not display the display size setting screen during sign-in.